Volume 65, Number 01

 Transmission line must be built soon to ensure power ‘reliability,’ Hydro minister says

-The power that must be: growing energy demands in Winnipeg are increasing pressure on Hydro to build its transmission line, wherever it goes. by Antoinette Dycksman
+The power that must be: growing energy demands in Winnipeg are increasing pressure on Hydro to build its transmission line, wherever it goes.
+Antoinette Dycksman

 Many critics are questioning the wisdom of building Bipole III, a multi-billion dollar Manitoba Hydro transmission line, along the west side of the province rather than cutting costs along the east.